-One of the most obvious benefits of a higher ACT or SAT score is that it increases your acceptance odds.
+One of the most obvious benefits of higher ACT or SAT test scores is that it increases your acceptance odds.
 Most colleges have a range they’re looking for in these exams, but higher is always better.
 If you score on the low end of the accepted range, it could put you at a disadvantage against another applicant who has a similar high school GPA, extracurricular activities, and essay.
 This could very well place you at the cutoff and the student who has the higher score is accepted, while you’re either declined or wait-listed.

 The range schools request for is just that: a range.
 Higher scores are always better when it comes to showing your talents to the admissions department.
 “Good enough” may not be good enough to get you into your dream school.
 Some colleges actually receive so many admissions that if your score is too low, you’re automatically declined.

 Scholarships and Grants

 Many students don’t realize that higher SAT or ACT scores can actually lead to scholarships or grants from the college.
 Merit-based scholarships can be granted based on your GPA or SAT / ACT scores.
 Higher test scores could result in significantly lower tuition or even a full ride.

 It’s also worth mentioning here that it’s recommended you take the PSAT in your junior year of high school.
 Not only will it give you plenty of practice for the real exam next year, but it also gives you the chance of receiving the National Merit Scholarship.

 Students should also use local resources and online scholarship databases to see if there are any ACT or SAT-based awards they may qualify for.